 Fort Morgan reminds me a lot of Fort Macon off the coast of North Carolina, but every fort I’ve visited has its own unique characteristics.

-Background On The Fort Morgan Historic Site
+History Of The Fort Morgan Historic Site

 Fort Morgan’s history actually stretches back to the War of 1812, when the United States needed a new fortification to protect Mobile Bay.